HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Evaluations

 \section{Evaluations}

-HiKonv is a general technique that can be adopted for both the GPP and reconfigurable hardware platform.
-We demonstrate its efficacy on both platforms with the proposed designs in Section~\ref{sec:impl}.
+HiKonv is a general technique that can be adopted for both the GPP and reconfigurable hardware platforms.
+We demonstrate its efficacy on both platforms with the proposed implementations in Section~\ref{sec:impl}.